import Image from ‘@theme/IdealImage’

 If the target’s Portage configuration is still the default, now is the time to configure it (either on the target, or on the binhost) (Handbook: Alpha AMD64 HPPA (PA-RISC) MIPS PowerPC PPC64 SPARC x86).

-optimizes for the CPU that the compiler is currently running
+-march=native optimizes for the CPU that the compiler is currently running

 on, which is the host’s CPU, not the target’s.
 Packages produced this way will